digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/setup/cloud-v3-migration.md

 ---
 id: cloud-v3-migration
-title: ToolJet 3.0 Cloud Migration Guide
+title: JumpStart 3.0 Cloud Migration Guide
 ---

-# ToolJet 3.0 Cloud Migration Guide
+# JumpStart 3.0 Cloud Migration Guide

-ToolJet Cloud will be upgraded to 3.0 on November 11th, 2024.
+JumpStart Cloud will be upgraded to 3.0 on November 11th, 2024.
 This update includes breaking changes that may affect your applications.
 Please review and update your applications before November 11th to ensure they continue working after the upgrade.

 :::warning Important